sgarcia87/Semantic-Diffraction-in-Conceptual-Graphs/README.md

 # Semantic-Diffraction-in-Conceptual-Graphs
 A Structural Approach to Equilibrium and Synthesis Detection.
 Semantic graph auditor based on Personalized PageRank (PPR) for IA_m.
 Analyzes concept pairs to detect structural equilibria, stability (ratio/balance), drift, and emergent synthesis using axis-based role filtering, structure/mixed modes, and an axis-guided refine pass.

+IA_m – Diffraction Auditor (v5)
+IA_m Diffraction Auditor is a structural auditing tool for semantic graphs.
+It analyzes pairs of concepts to determine whether their relationship is geometrically and structurally coherent, or merely the result of semantic proximity (embeddings).
+The tool is designed as a quality-control and diagnostic layer for IA_m, but it can be applied to any directed semantic graph enriched with roles/axes metadata.

+🧩 The Problem It Solves
+Large semantic graphs (LLM-generated, hybrid symbolic–embedding systems, knowledge graphs, etc.) tend to suffer from the same issues:
+False equilibria
+Nodes appear “central” because they are globally popular, not because they structurally mediate two concepts.
+Semantic drift
+Meta-concepts (e.g. synthesis, thesis, definition) dominate rankings and contaminate domain-specific reasoning.
+Missing structure
+A relationship feels correct semantically, but the graph lacks explicit intermediate concepts or axes.
+No stability criteria

+Most systems rank nodes, but do not answer:
+Is this equilibrium actually stable, or is it an accident?
+IA_m Diffraction Auditor addresses these problems explicitly.

+🧠 Core Idea
+The auditor treats concept pairs as interfering sources in a semantic field.
+Instead of asking “what is close to A and B?”, it asks:
+What node structurally balances A and B under controlled propagation and axis constraints?
+This is achieved through:
+Personalized PageRank (PPR) propagation
+Axis-based filtering (roles / conceptual dimensions) Balance and dominance metrics
+A second-pass refinement guided by the candidate equilibrium itself

+⚙️ How It Works
+1. Controlled Propagation
+The graph is rebuilt in one of three modes:
+structure: only explicit structural edges
+mixed: structure + capped embeddings
+all: full graph (exploratory)
+PPR is computed independently from pole A and pole B.

+2. Interference Scoring (Equilibrium Detection)
+Each candidate node is scored as: score = (pa + pb) − λ · |pa − pb|
+Where:
+pa, pb are PPR probabilities from A and B λ penalizes imbalance
+This favors true mediators, not hubs.

+3. Axis / Role Filtering
+Candidates can be restricted to: shared axes of A and B a specific axis (--axis_only) or no axes at all (stress test)
+This allows strict geometric audits or free exploration.

+4. Stability Analysis
+An equilibrium is considered stable only if: it dominates the runner-up (ratio test) it is sufficiently balanced between poles
+This answers:
+Is this equilibrium robust, or ambiguous?

+5. Refine Pass (v5)
+If the equilibrium is unstable, a second pass is triggered:
+Extract axes from the provisional equilibrium
+Re-run the search constrained to those axes
+This often recovers latent structure when poles do not initially share axes.

+6. Drift Diagnostics
+The auditor explicitly reports drift suspects: nodes with no shared axes with poles non-structural concepts acting as attractors
+This makes contamination visible instead of silent.

+7. Optional Synthesis Detection
+Given:
+pole A
+pole B
+final equilibrium EQ
+The auditor can search for a higher-order synthesis using triple-source PPR and balance constraints.
+False syntheses (e.g. poles of dualities) can be rejected automatically.

+✅ What This Tool Is Good For
+Auditing semantic graph health
+Detecting missing intermediate concepts
+Validating conceptual axes (e.g. time–space, hot–cold)
+Preventing meta-concept contamination
+Comparing structure vs embedding intuition Post-training QA for autonomous graph expansion systems

+❌ What This Tool Is Not
+Not a general-purpose recommender
+Not a replacement for embeddings
+Not a learning algorithm
+It is an auditor, not a generator.

+🔬 Typical Use Cases
+Knowledge graph validation
+Research prototypes combining symbolic + neural representations Conceptual geometry / philosophy of AI experiments Structural sanity checks after long autonomous expansions

+📦 License
+Apache License 2.0
+Chosen to encourage open research, reproducibility, and safe industrial adoption while protecting authorship and patent rights.